Obie-Wan/cbrf_license_tracker_bot/README.md

-Telegram bot for tracking CBRF license declines (parses official site info)
+Telegram bot for tracking CBRF license declines.
+Retranslates info from official site into telegram channel.

 # Installation
 - Install package with requirements